wmcb91/wmcb91/README.md

 - 🕰️ Previously worked...
   - At RTD leading the development of [Next Ride](https://app.rtd-denver.com/).
   - At General Assembly teaching future developers.
-  - In Boston as the only non PHD at an AI research company.
+  - In Boston as the only non PhD at an AI research company.
   - As a farmer 🧑‍🌾.